Logan (film character): Modern day and a better 2023

-Fall of the X-Men, death and legacy
+Fall of the X-Men, death, and legacy

-In an 2029, Logan's healing factor continued to deteriorate from Yashida's draining of it, causing him to finally age past his prime and suffer from terminal adamantium poisoning.
-By 2028, Xavier develops Alzheimer's and inadvertently kills several hundred people, including most of the X-Men, in a seizure-induced psychic attack in Westchester County, leaving Logan among the only survivors.
-Mutants are hunted down en masse by humans, and Logan and Xavier are branded international fugitives.
-Logan asks the assistance of Caliban to help care for Xavier.
-He and Caliban take Xavier to a place in Mexico near the US border, caring for him over the following year while attempting to raise money to purchase a Sunseeker yacht for the two of them to live on in peace.
+In a potential future, (Note: Jackman and Logan director James Mangold stated that they deliberately left it ambiguous on whether the film is set in the revised Earth-10005 timeline introduced in Days of Future Past, as they aimed for Logan to be as standalone as possible.) as Logan's healing factor continues to deteriorate from Yashida's draining of it, he falls victim to a genetically engineered anti-mutant virus created by Zander Rice, affecting all the world's mutants to impair their powers and the rate of new mutants being born.
+This causes Logan to finally age past his prime and suffer from terminal adamantium poisoning.
+By 2027, the virus also causes Xavier to develop Alzheimer's.
+Xavier suffers a seizure while in Westchester County, unleashing a psychic attack that kills several hundred people and most of the X-Men, with only Xavier and Logan surviving.
+Following this, humans begin to hunt mutants down en masse, and Logan and Xavier are branded international fugitives.
+Logan asks the assistance of Caliban in taking care of Xavier.
+He and Caliban bring Xavier to an abandoned smelting plant the along the Mexico–United States border.
+Wanting Xavier and himself to live out their lives in peace, Logan spends his days working as a chauffeur under his birth name in an attempt to raise money to purchase a Sunseeker yacht.
+He also begins hustling for prescription drugs for Xavier.

-Logan spends his days working as a chauffeur under his birth name and hustling for prescription drugs along the border between the United States and Mexico.
-He and Caliban live in an abandoned smelting plant across the border in Mexico and care for the senile Xavier.
-He is tasked by Transigen's former nurse Gabriela Lopez to escort the 11-year-old Laura to a place in North Dakota called "Eden."
+By 2029, he is tasked by Transigen's former nurse Gabriela Lopez to escort the 11-year-old Laura to a place in North Dakota called "Eden."
 Caliban is captured by Transigen's hunters led by Donald Pierce but Logan, Charles, and Laura escape and discover that Laura is Logan's daughter bred from his DNA and has inherited his bone claws and healing factor.
 After the three accept shelter from the Munson family they helped on the highway, Xavier is killed by a feral clone of Wolverine.
 Logan and Laura escape and bury Xavier's body near a lake.